 Because you can’t have a strong following without detractors.

 Apple is one of the most valuable brands in the world.
-They have their fans, as you know.
-And they have one of the largest, most passionate anti-Apple community.
-As soon as the I-Device comes out, the interweb will be filled with people complaining about it and criticizing Apple for any number of things.
+And they a large anti-Apple community.
+As soon as a new I-Device comes out, the interweb will be filled with people complaining about Apple for any number of things.

 Good Complaints vs. Bad Complaints

 On the other hand, going out of your way to cause listeners to complain isn’t the objective, either.
 Not all complaints are created equal.

 Keep a finger on the pulse of the target audience, and by all means, monitor feedback.
 Never ignore complaints.
 Each listener that takes the time to comment deserves a response.
 But learn to tell a good complaint from a bad one.